Drywall Installation: The Complete DIY Guide

 Start by mixing your mud (or using a pre-mixed plaster) into a smooth, peanut butter-like texture.
 There should be no lumps.
 Use a clean, sharp metal spackle knife to pick up small quantities of mud, and smooth it over any exposed seams between panels.

-When all of the seams are filled with mud, use the spackle knife to scrape off any excess mud for a completely smoothed-over finish.
+When all the seams are filled with mud, use the spackle knife to scrape off any excess mud for a completely smoothed-over finish.

 Next, take your drywall tape, and measure it out in strips that fit just over your seam lines.
 Before you apply the tape, submerge it in water and wring out in a swift motion to get rid of excess moisture.